 You are here

-Applicants are from across the country and world.
-They have in common a desire to study Craft and become part of our community of artists as well as enjoy the benefits of living in Portland, Oregon.
+OCAC seeks to enroll committed, self-motivated students who want to learn with their hands and minds across multiple disciplines.
+The strongest applicants consistently demonstrate a dedication to art and a breadth of experience through their educational history, professional backgrounds and personal interests.
+Applicants are from across the country and world; they have in common a desire to study Craft and become part of our community of artists as well as enjoy the benefits of living in Portland, Oregon.
 Educational backgrounds vary; many are wishing to attend direct from high school.
 Others are college transfers or have prior degrees in a variety of areas of study.
 We also work with professionals of all ages who wish to pursue a career change.

 Gainful Employment Disclosure

 Regulations implemented by the United States Department of Education require public and non-profit institutions that participate in federal financial aid programs to report certain information about their non-degree educational programs that lead to gainful employment in a recognized occupation.
-For Oregon College of Art and Craft, the new regulations pertain to students enrolled in our undergraduate certificate and post baccalaureate certificate programs.
+For Oregon College of Art and Craft, the new regulations pertain to students enrolled in our undergraduate Certificate and Post-Baccalaureate Certificate programs.